NikoZazza/LuckyBlock/README.md

 # LuckyBlock
 <b>LuckyBlock</b> is an plugin that allows you to create <b>LuckyBlock</b>!

+Official website and for more information, go <a href="http://xionbig.netsons.org/plugins/LuckyBlock/"> here</a>

 #How Does It Work
     When a player breaks a block of Sponge(ID: 19),<br> the plugin performs one of the following commands:
-    - spawn a tree
+       - spawn a tree.
-    - an explosion
+       - an explosion.
-    - drop an item
+       - drop an item.
+       - spawn a bedrock.
-    - spawn a bedrock
+       - spawn a prison.
-    - spawn a prison
+       - spawn a chest with items.
+       - give money to a player.
+       - teleport a player to a default spawn location.

 <hr>
 #Commands
-    - /luckyblock on = enable the plugin
-    - /luckyblock off = disable the plugin
+    Go to this <a href="http://xionbig.netsons.org/plugins/LuckyBlock/commands.php">page</a>

 <hr>
 #How To Install